-Having greasy hair is a cyclical problem: You wash your hair often to keep tresses looking fresh and clean, but over-washing ends up producing more oil.
-Is Mother Nature playing some kind of joke?
-How can hair get oilier from trying to keep it clean?
-Here’s the thing: Once you strip your hair of its natural oils, the scalp goes into oil production overload, undoing everything you’re trying to combat.
+Greasy hair creates a cyclical problem: You wash your hair often to keep tresses looking fresh and clean, but overwashing causes your hair to produce more oil.
+Is Mother Nature playing some kind cruel of joke?
+Here’s the thing: Once you strip your hair of its natural oils, the scalp goes into oil-production overload, undoing everything you’re trying to combat.
 Sigh.
 The world is an unfair place.

 Start off the first day of hair training by starting with—what else?—a wash.
 Allison Friedman, senior stylist at Warren Tricomi Salon in Shrewsbury, New Jersey, says to “choose a shampoo that’s clear versus a milky consistency shampoo; clear shampoos tend to be lighter and won’t weigh your hair down as much.”
-You can also try a clarifying shampoo, like Moroccanoil Clarifying Shampoo (£18), to give your strands a seriously deep clean (but don’t use this more than once a week, as it can be a bit harsh).
+You can also try a clarifying shampoo.
+We’ve picked our favourites here, or try Moroccanoil Clarifying Shampoo (£21), to give your strands a seriously deep clean (but don’t use this more than once a week, as it can be a bit harsh).

 Fight the urge and skip your daily hair wash on day two.
 Instead, spritz some Batiste Dry Shampoo (£5) onto your roots to keep hair looking clean (even if it isn’t!).
 However, Friedman says if your roots get extra greasy, the trick is to apply dry shampoo immediately after a wash: “I apply some dry shampoo directly to my roots after a fresh blowout so that as the hours go on and your scalp starts to produce oil, the dry shampoo will start working immediately to combat that oil, and you can reapply as much as needed throughout the next days to keep the oil at bay and your blowout as fresh as possible.”

 Your hair may be looking a bit dirty by this point, but the beauty is that you can really capitalise on the grease for don’t-care ’dos.
 These styles are chic but purposefully messy, meaning a little grease and texture will only make it better.
-We love a low, loose chignon that you can either tie up with a hair tie or clip in place with DesignB London Circle Disc Double Hair Clips (£8).
+We love a low, loose chignon tied with a scarf like Lucy Williams demonstrates here.
+It’s so easy to do, all you need is a hair tie like these ASOS ones (£4) to secure your bun or ponytail and then grab a vintage scarf.
 Pulling your hair back is especially important because it cancels the possibility of being able to run your fingers through your hair.
 Finger-to-hair contact conjures up oils, which is definitely something we try to avoid.